Frequently Asked Questions

 It's hard to figure out how much to bid in a first-price auction, in which you pay exactly what you bid if you win.
 In order to avoid what economists call the "winner's curse," the optimal strategy is to bid less than what you think an item is worth.
 Naive bidders often make bidding mistakes in these types of auctions.
-It's much easier to bid in a second-price auction, since the best strategy is to bid exactly what you think each item is worth.
+But the optimal strategy in a second-price auction, in which you pay the second highest amount bid if you win, is to bid exactly what you think each item is worth.
 By the way, a second-price auction is similar to an eBay auction (a type of English auction), in which the winning bidder is charged just a bit more than the second highest bid.

 My soon-to-be ex-husband is a conniving lout who will definitely take advantage of any opportunity to cheat me out of my rightful share of our property.
 How can I protect myself from him?

-You can make the EqualShares method resistant to treachery by doing the following: (1) Don't allow any of the items to be designated as "heirlooms."
-(See Step 6 of the Advanced Method.)
-(2) If one of you cares deeply about an item and the other does not, give the person who cares an entitlement to the item at its appraised value.
-(See Step 7 of the Advanced Method.)
+You can make the EqualShares method resistant to treachery by doing the following: (1) Don't allow any of the items to be heirlooms.
+(See Step 6 of the Advanced Method) (2) If one of you cares deeply about an item and the other does not, give the person who cares an entitlement (See Step 7 of the Advanced Method) to the item at its appraised value.
 (3) Get at least one outside bid on all valuable items.
 The more bids you can get on each item, the better.
-(See Step 8 of the Advanced Method.)
 (4) Have a neutral and trusted outsider keep records.